São Paulo State University (Unesp) – Virtual Event

-Professor, Institute of Physics, University of São Paulo, Brazil
+Professor, Department of Chemistry, University of São Paulo, Brazil

-Dr. Soares earned her Ph.D. in chemistry with major in computational chemistry from the Federal University of Pernambuco, Brazil with visiting terms at the Scripps Research Institute, University of Houston and the Pacific Northwest National Laboratory.
-Afterwards, she held a postdoctoral research position at the Swiss Federal Institute of Technology in Zurich, Switzerland.
-Dr. Soares worked as research scientist the Pacific Northwest National Laboratory (2005-2009), full professor at the Federal University of Pernambuco, Brazil (2010-2021) and held invited professorships at the Swiss Federal Institute of Technology in Lausanne, Switzerland (2013), Umeå University, Sweden (2016), the National Institute Infectious Diseases, Japan (2019) and University of Oslo, Norway (2020).
-Her main research interest is in the development and application of computational chemistry methodologies to understand molecular processes and to interpret experimental observations in soft matter with emphasis on biological membranes.
+Dr. Soares holds a Ph.D. in chemistry with major in computational chemistry from the Federal University of Pernambuco, Brazil and a postdoctoral training at the Swiss Federal Institute of Technology in Zurich, Switzerland.
+Dr. Soares worked as research scientist the Pacific Northwest National Laboratory (2005-2009), full professor at the Federal University of Pernambuco, Brazil (2010-2021) and held invited professorships at the Swiss Federal Institute of Technology in Lausanne, Switzerland (2013), Umeå University, Sweden (2016), the National Institute Infectious Diseases, Japan (2019) and University of Oslo, Norway (2020, 2021-2026).
+Her main research interest is in the development and application of computational chemistry methodologies to understand molecular processes and to interpret experimental observations in soft matter with emphasis on bacterial lipopolysaccharide membranes.

 Sonja Krane, Ph.D.

 Senior Associate Publisher, American Chemical Society, Publications Division